MicroGridsPy/MicroGridsPy/README.md

 ### Inputs

-The Micro-grids library needs the input files are stored in the folder 'Inputs', these are the needed files:
+The Micro-grids library needs the following input files:

-Data.dat                         Txt file 	In this file the value of the parameters are set Demand.xls			 Excel file	The demand of energy of the system for each period is set in this file PV_Energy.xls			 Excel file	The energy yield in each period from one PV is set in this file,it is used for the dispatch optimization
+*Data.dat                         Txt file 	In this file the value of the parameters are set *Demand.xls			 Excel file	The demand of energy of the system for each period is set in this file *PV_Energy.xls			 Excel file	The energy yield in each period from one PV is set in this file,it is used for the dispatch optimization
-Renewable_Energy.xls		 Excel file	The energy yield in each period from one renewable source is set in this file, it is used for the LP and MILP optimizations
+*Renewable_Energy.xls		 Excel file	The energy yield in each period from one renewable source is set in this file, it is used for the LP and MILP optimizations

 Run Micro-Grids library